-Many of our Year groups are currently full but there are spaces in selected Year groups.
+Many of our Year groups are currently full.
 In year applications to Orsett are dealt with by Thurrock admissions.
 They can be contacted by visiting the school admissions website for Thurrock.
 Alternatively please speak to the School office.

 Many of you will be beginning to think about which school is right for your child’s first year.
 We very much hope that you will consider Orsett.

 Our Prospectus will give you more information about our school as will our website – please do look around!

 Please see below for details of the admissions process and our admissions policy for those families thinking of joining our school family in September 2024 – this will be available shortly.

 If you would like your child to attend our school, please see full details of our admission arrangements below.

 You will also find the electronic version of the Supplementary Form, which needs to be completed and returned directly to our school once you have applied to the Local Authority for a place with us.
 The SIF form for 2024 will also be available shortly